 If you celebrate Christmas by having a real Christmas tree this is a great time to do some research as to what tree farms out there use pesticides.
-Waste not want not - be sure to pick a tree (firs, spruces or pines) that is pesticidefree so that you can harvest it after Christmas.
+Waste not want not - be sure to pick a tree (firs, spruces or pines) that is pesticide-free so that you can harvest it after Christmas.
 There are many things you can use dried needles for once processed into a flour or broken down.
-And of course it's always nice to cut off a sprig and make a fresh cup of tea!
+And of course it's always nice to cut off a sprig every so often and make a fresh cup of conifer tea!